-Current Situation of State Patrol Plan, Based on Actuarial Reports
+Current Situation of State Patrol Retirement Plan, Based on Actuarial Reports

-A review of past actuarial reports and the current 2004 actuarial report indicates that at the present time the total contributions are a few percent less than normal cost plus expenses, but the shortfall is more than covered by negative amortization of surplus assets, creating a 2.85 percent contribution sufficiency.
-If all existing actuarial assumptions were to hold in the future, including the assumed annual 8.5 percent investment return, the excess assets would slowly be reduced due to the negative amortization, and at some point, perhaps several years or perhaps a decade or more in the future, the negative amortization factor would no longer be adequate to cover the difference between the contributions and the normal cost plus expenses.
-At that point, the fund would begin to run contribution deficiencies, although the fund would be more than fully funded when this occurred.
+A review of past actuarial reports and the current 2005 actuarial report indicates that at the present time the total contributions are a few percent less than normal cost plus expenses, but the shortfall is more than covered by negative amortization of surplus assets, creating a 1.16 percent contribution sufficiency.
+If all existing actuarial assumptions were to hold in the future, including the assumed annual 8.5 percent investment return, the excess assets would slowly be reduced due to the negative amortization, and at some point, perhaps several years the future, the negative amortization factor would no longer be adequate to cover the difference between the contributions and the normal cost plus expenses.
+At that point, the fund would begin to run contribution deficiencies, although the fund may be more than fully funded when this occurred.